amit4184/ezyresource/docs/ec-designer/Product Types/Custom Product Designer.md

 * Click on the **Upload Photo** button.

-* Drag and drop photos directly or browse images from the device to add.
+* Drag and drop photos directly or browse from your device to add.

 * You can also add photos from your Google Drive.

-* The uploaded photos will then be displayed under the created albums.
+* The uploaded photos will appear under created albums.

-* You can also edit the album using the album edit button.
+* Use the **album edit** button to edit album details.

-* Click on the photo to add the photo to the designer.
+* Click on a photo to add it to the design area.

-### **3. Use Page Layouts**

-* Open the **Page Layout** tab to display the list of ready layouts to be used for designer.

-* Click on any of the page layouts and it will get applied to the designer.